Coreoz/Plume-archetypes/plume-archetype-querydsl-jersey-guice/README.md

 ====================================================================

-This archetype has been removed to facilitate maintenance and because making the [Grizzly base archetype](../plume-archetype-querydsl-jersey-guice-grizzly) function with WAR packaging is not too difficult.
+This archetype has been removed to facilitate maintenance and because making the [Grizzly base archetype](../plume-archetype-querydsl-jersey-guice-grizzly) function with WAR packaging is not too difficult: see below for details.

+To create a new base project, follow instruction of the [Grizzly base archetype](../plume-archetype-querydsl-jersey-guice-grizzly).

 ## WAR migration from the Grizzly base archetype